 There are many great viewpoints from the wooden walkway, but during busy times it can be very difficult setting up a tripod on the narrow boardwalk, as you’ll either be having to move it constantly, or wait for people to walk by and the vibrations they cause to stop.
 So for these shots it’s best to go in early morning or late evening, especially during the summer months, to avoid the crowds.
 Out of season it will be a little easier as there are less visitors, but be prepared to have to move.

-But, there are some good locations off the boardwalk, on a rocky ledge between the first and second footbridge.
+But, there are some good locations off the boardwalk, in particular on a rocky ledge between the first and second footbridge.
 See photos below.
-Again, do so at your own risk.
+But do so at your own risk.

-The gorge is open from 8am to 7pm, but as with most photographic locations the best time is before 8am.
-Sadly it’s no longer possible to just go in like I did one morning because of the gate.
-But at lease you won’t encounter one of the attendants who come through sweeping the walkway before opening time.
+The gorge is open daily, but as with most photographic locations the best time is early in the morning.
+Sadly it’s no longer possible to just go in at dawn like I did one morning because of the gate.
+But at least you won’t encounter one of the attendants who come through sweeping the walkway before opening time.
 I encountered a very irate one, but he gave up when I pretended I didn’t understand Slovene.

 The rapids culminate at the northern end of the gorge and cascade off a 16 metre high drop to form the lovely Šum Waterfall.